hadijeddizahed/crypto-wallet-management/README.md

 ## Getting Started
 Clone the Repository
 git clone https://github.com/hadijeddizahed/crypto-wallet-management.git
-cd crypto-wallet-management
+`cd crypto-wallet-management`

 ## Build the Project
-To compile and package the application: mvn clean install
+To compile and package the application:
+`mvn clean install`

 ## Run the Application Locally

 Ensure PostgreSQL is running and configured (or use Docker, see below).
-Update the application.properties file in src/main/resources with your database credentials.
+Update the application.yml file in src/main/resources with your database credentials.
 Run the application:

 `mvn spring-boot:run`